Chanadu/class-ranker/README.md

 Go to [class-ranker.vercel.app](www.class-ranker.vercel.app).

 ## Description
-A website where you are able to vote on the classes at Stevenson vs. others.
+A website where you are able to vote on the classes at Adlai E Stevenson High School vs. other classes.
 The overall ranking of the voting is also displayed to create a list of the most highly rated classes by students.

 ## Developing